 Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
 There is a degree of uncertainty attributable to the estimation of Mineral Resources.
-Until resources are actually mined and processed, the quantity of mineralization and grades must be considered as estimates only.
-Any material change in quantity of resources, mineralization, or grade may affect the economic viability of the project.
+Until Mineral Resources are actually mined and processed, the quantity of mineralization and grades must be considered as estimates only.
+Any material change in quantity of Mineral Resources , mineralization, or grade may affect the economic viability of the project.